 Originally launched in 2005 to address the underrepresentation of women in Science, Technology, Engineering, Mathematics and Medicine (STEMM), in 2015 the Charter was expanded to recognise work undertaken in Arts, Humanities, Social Sciences, Business and Law (AHSSBL), in professional and support roles, and for people of all genders.

-The University, alongside seven of its academic Schools (Computer Science; Life and Medical Sciences; Engineering and Technology; Humanities; Creative Arts; Education and Business), hold Athena SWAN Bronze awards.
+The University, alongside eight of its academic Schools (Computer Science; Life and Medical Sciences; Engineering and Technology; Humanities; Creative Arts; Education; Business and Law), hold Athena Swan Bronze awards.
 View our institutional Athena SWAN Bronze submission (PDF - 2.8 Mb).

 Working with the Charter has helped the University engage with staff and students, identify issues affecting women and men across all subjects, develop ways to increase representation and support career development.
 The University and its Schools are ensuring that their Athena Swan action plans are being implemented so that we can continue to reflect on, and improve, current practices.
 Read about some examples of good practice based on our Institutional Action Plan.